acli/sysline/README.md

 but it was a long time ago.
 I've decided to put this here
-only because I kept forgetting where I've put my modded version.
+only because I kept forgetting where I'd put my modded version.

 You probably already have a clock on your desktop's panel, so how is sysline still relevant?